 We have audited the accompanying financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City and County of San Francisco, California (the City), as of and for the year ended June 30, 2007, which collectively comprise the City's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the City's management.
 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the San Francisco International Airport, San Francisco Water Enterprise, Hetch Hetchy Water and Power, San Francisco Municipal Railway, the Parking Garage Corporations, San Francisco Wastewater Enterprise, Port of San Francisco, San Francisco Market Corporation, City and County of San Francisco Finance Corporation, Employees' Retirement System, Health Service System, and the San Francisco Redevelopment Agency, which collectively represent the following percentages of assets, net assets/fund balances and revenues/additions as of and for the year ended June 30, 2007:
+We did not audit the financial statements of the San Francisco International Airport, San Francisco Water Enterprise, Hetch Hetchy Water and Power, San Francisco Municipal Railway, the Parking Garage Corporations, San Francisco Wastevater Enterprise, Port of San Francisco, San Francisco Market Corporation, City and County of San Francisco Redevelopment Agency, which collectively represent the following percentages of assets, net assets/fund balances and revenues/additions as of and for the year ended June 30, 2007: